icra/ISIMIP_Local_Lakes/README.md

 # ISIMIP_Local_Lakes

+This is the database for ISIMIP3 local lakes simulations.
+The folders contain water temperature data profiles and hypsometry.
+Which will be used for calibration by the modellers for each lake.

 Local lakes after data closing (Nov 2022):

 Allequash <br />       EsthwaiteWater <br />   Mozhaysk   <br />         Sunapee <br />